gmail unsubscribeemail managementproductivity

 • Target you with phishing

-How to Tell Legitimate vs. Spam
+How to tell legitimate vs. spam

 Legitimate senders:

-• Recognize the brand name
+• You recognize the brand name

 • Email includes real company information (address, phone)

-• Unsubscribe link matches company domain
+• Unsubscribe link matches the company domain

 • Professional design and content